-La Trobe has been one of Australia's pioneering universities for almost 50 years.
+La Trobe has been one of Australia's pioneering universities for more than 50 years.
 Discover our unique history, including our motto and coat of arms.

 Celebrating 50 years of history

 In 1967, 552 students enrolled at La Trobe University, the third university to open in Victoria, which has grown to accommodate more than 36,000 students, with over 7,000 international students from 110 countries.

 Past Chancellors and Vice-Chancellors